149 Battersea Park Road, London SW8 4BX

 The school appointed a new headmistress, Mrs Alison Fleming, previously head of Dulwich College Junior School, in September 2013.
 Newton Prep is a selective school and aimed at children who are at least at or above the national average.
 It used to have a reputation as a school geared towards “gifted” children, but although the school certainly likes gifted children, it is a large school with a wide range of children, so your child does not have to be a genius to get in, as long as it is performing at or above expectations.
 Through its Newton Scholarship Fund, it offers merit-based academic scholarships as well as bursaries for families who require financial assistance.

 Exit Results: Popular destination schools for girls include Alleyn’s, JAGS, Bedales, Wycombe Abbey and St. Paul’s Girls’ School.
 Among boys, many go on to top the London Day Schools Dulwich College, King’s College Wimbledon and Westminster, as well as the boarding school Sevenoaks.
-The school provides a full breakdown with exact numbers and scholarships won per year, click here for the 2015 11+ and 13+ results.
+Emanuel School in Clapham is also becoming a popular destination school in recent years.
+The school provides a full breakdown with exact numbers and scholarships won per year, click here for the 2020 11+ and 13+ results.